Skip to main content

 Apply

-You can encourage exploration about language diversity in your program.
-Use the Learning About Languages and Cultures attachment to gain ideas to learn about the cultures, languages, and experiences of your staff, your colleagues, the families in your program, and your community.
+Use the Learning About Languages and Cultures attachment to gain ideas for learning about the language and traditions of families, colleagues, and your community.

-This course has introduced many strategies for supporting language diversity within your program.
-In the Supporting Language Diversity: Direct Care course, we offered a practice inventory to direct care staff.
+This course has introduced many strategies to support multiple languages within your program.
 The Supporting Language Diversity: Leadership Practice Inventory below is for Program Managers and/or Training & Curriculum Specialists.
-Use this inventory to reflect more deeply about the practices that you use to support staff in promoting language diversity within your program.
+Use this inventory to reflect more deeply on the practices that you use to support staff in promoting a language-rich environment.
 After completing the inventory, discuss with each other how you might improve some of your program practices.

 Glossary